Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 Most of this data is private, and almost no one will give it to you.
 Especially the exact values.

-But we do not need exact values (like all our previous calculations were exact, yeah).
-In my case, approximate information was unexpectedly easy to find on Wikipedia and news resources.
+But we don’t really need exact data (as if all our previous calculations were spot-on, yeah?), approximate information should be enough.
+In my case, I unexpectedly found it easily on Wikipedia and news sources.

 /// hint | Lifehack
-The size of one of the teams I calculated by the counting the number of faces on the photo from Reddit.
+I calculated the size of one of the teams by counting the number of faces on the photo from Reddit.
 ///

-By the way, an advice.
+By the way, here is some advice.
 If you are going to make a game in the future, but not right now, start collecting links to interviews and press releases from developers.
 They will come in handy when you start planning.

-In case Wikipedia is not enough, we have several Steam statistics aggregators.
-For example, [Steam Spy](https://steamspy.com/).
+In case Wikipedia is not enough, we have several Steam statistics aggregators, such as [Steam Spy](https://steamspy.com/).

 ## Marketing strategy